bernhardAxonIvy/doc/source/engine-guide/reference/axonivy-engine/system-requirements.rst

 Hardware Requirements
 ---------------------

-By default, the |ivy-engine| runs a bundled Elasticsearch server.
-It is possible to integarte with an :ref:`external <elasticsearch-external>` Elasticsearch instance.
+By default, the |ivy-engine| runs a bundled OpenSearch server.
+It is possible to integarte with an :ref:`external <opensearch-external>` OpenSearch instance.
 This also affects the minimum hardware requirements.

-.. rubric:: With bundled Elasticsearch server (default)
+.. rubric:: With bundled OpenSearch server (default)

 * **Memory (RAM)**:
   Minimum is 8 GB, we recommend to use 32 GB.